Ivan Chermayeff: Influence and legacy

 Chermayeff is considered to be the author of some of the most recognized logotypes in the history of design, and one of designers who shaped the profession of commercial graphic design.
 He was one of the first design practitioners to refer to design as problem-solving.

 Personal life

-Chermayeff lived on Upper East Side in Manhattan, New York City.
+Chermayeff lived on Upper East Side of Manhattan in New York City.
 Throughout his lifetime, he also owned residences in Girona, Spain, Litchfield, Connecticut, and Garrison, New York.

 Chermayeff's final public appearance was at the AIGA Design conference in Minneapolis in October 2017.
 He died on December 3, 2017, at the age of 85, in New York City.

 He was married to Sara Anne Duffy Chermayeff (née Sara Anne Duffy), the daughter of Edmund Duffy, from 1955 until 1977, and to exhibit curator Jane Clark Chermayeff (née Jane Clark) from 1978 until her death in 2014.
 He had four children: Sam Chermayeff, an architect based in Berlin, Maro Chermayeff, producer, filmmaker, and founder of MFA Social Documentary Film at School of Visual Arts, artist Sacha Chermayeff, and photo editor Catherine Chermayeff.
 His younger brother Peter Chermayeff is an architect known for aquarium designs.